jamisoncrawford/Syracuse-Crime-Analysis/README.md

 ### Manual Geocoding Process

 The [US Census Geocoder](https://geocoding.geo.census.gov/geocoder/) allows users to geocode geographies in batches of up to 10,000 addresses.
 More information can be read [here](https://www.census.gov/geo/maps-data/data/geocoder.html).
 To geocode each file, `geo_1.csv` and `geo_2.csv`, users must select "Address Batch" under "FIND GEOGRAPHIES USING", and upload each file separately with the default values, viz.
 "Benchmark" set to "Public_AR_Current" and "Vintage" set to "Current_Current", as seen [here](https://i.imgur.com/8tL2BBJ.png).
 Select "Get Results" and your browser will indicate, in the bottom left, that it is "Waiting for geocoding.geo.census.gov...", as seen [here](https://i.imgur.com/zyKWcff.png).
 This process may take up to 15 minutes.
 Once both files have been uploaded and geocoded, your browser will indicate that they've downloaded, and you may retrieve them from your download folder, as seen [here](https://i.imgur.com/WNdImNH.png) and [here](https://i.imgur.com/PwKCRbk.png), respectively.
 The data collection and cleaning process may continue in `crime.script.r`.
 Notably, the geocoding process in these data is able to geocode input addresses with 94.49% accuracy.

+`processing_script_1.1.r` has been modified to pull data ranging between 2018-06-01 and 2018-11-30.
+Due to fewer crimes geocoded in the 5-month window, v.
+1.1 now reflects a single .csv  file for Census geocoding.

 ### Cleaning & Analysis, Continued